Axway/amplify-fusion-labs/apification/README.md

     }
     ```
   * Right click on any variable on the right hand panel and select Paste and name the variable `invoiceResponse`
-  * Click on it expand this variable
+  * Click on it to expand this variable
   * Expand `currencyConvertResponse` in the left hand panel
     * Add a map function using the '+fx' button, select DecimalPrecision in the Math category.
       * Drag a line from `currencyConvertResponse->result` to `decimal`